Innovations in Science

 MOVR is a unified national patient data hub for neuromuscular diseases that collects comprehensive clinical data and accurate genetic diagnostic information from individuals seen at MDA Care Centers.
 MOVR traces its origins to the MDA U.S. Neuromuscular Disease Registry, launched in 2013 to better understand how neuromuscular diseases develop and progress, and to identify which treatments lead to the best health outcomes.

-Four diseases — amyotrophic lateral sclerosis (ALS), spinal muscular atrophy (SMA), Duchenne muscular dystrophy (DMD) and Becker muscular dystrophy (BMD) — are included in the data hub, which collects patient information at more than 25 MDA Care Centers across the United States.
+Seven diseases — amyotrophic lateral sclerosis (ALS), Becker muscular dystrophy (BMD), Duchenne muscular dystrophy (DMD), Facioscapulohumeral muscular dystrophy (FSHD), Limb-girdle muscular dystrophies (LGMD), Pompe disease, and spinal muscular atrophy (SMA) — are included in the data hub, which collects patient information at more than 25 MDA Care Centers across the United States.
 However, MDA is working to expand the number of covered diseases and double the number of sites collecting data from 25 to 50.

 Through a partnership with IQVIA, a leading global provider of information and innovative technology solutions, MOVR is evolving to meet the goal of managing and integrating data from various sources.